nih-cfde/training-and-engagement/hackmd/UNIX.md

 ```

 If we want to know how many times it occurs in each in each file, we need a for loop.
-A for often loop looks like this:
+A for loop looks like this:

 ```
 for [thing] in [list of things]